Solo In Style

 Cape Town and the Pilanesberg are free from malaria and safe for travellers of all ages.
 The Travel Doctor is an interactive website providing specialist health information for travellers.
 However, it is essential to contact your GP a minimum of six weeks before travelling to South Africa regarding vaccinations and individual health recommendations.
 Once you have booked your tour, you will receive a basic medical form to complete.
 If you have received any medical treatment or sustained any injuries within six months before you arrive in South Africa, we require a ‘fit to fly’ letter from your GP.
 We do not want you to miss out on any of our exciting activities like kayaking, hiking etc. and keep up with a jam-packed itinerary.
 This will also ensure that the group is not being held back from activities.
 We encourage a moderate fitness level.

-Travel insurance is not mandatory for our 2024 travellers, but we strongly recommend medical cover for the duration of your time in South Africa.
-Travel insurance that covers cancellation, curtailment, personal liability, loss of luggage, and personal effects, is recommended but up to your discretion.
+Travel Insurance is mandatory for the Solo In Style tour in 2025.
+We strongly recommend medical cover for the duration of your time in South Africa.
+Travel insurance that covers cancellation, curtailment, personal liability, Covid-related events and illness, loss of luggage, and personal effects, is recommended.
 Please validate that your travel insurance covers all the activities outlined in the itinerary.
+ZEBRA ADVENTURES do not arrange travel insurance.
+This is the traveller’s responsibility to organise.

 Staying in touch while on holiday in South Africa (SA) is far less complicated and expensive than it used to be.
 What’s best for one person may not necessarily be ideal for another so we suggest these options..